 How Does Organic Valley Keep Cows Happy?

-According to Dr. Hain, organic dairies, like the small family farms at Organic Valley, are some of the few that pay attention to the freedom to exhibit natural behavior.
+Organic dairies, like the small family farms at Organic Valley, are some of the few that pay attention to the freedom to exhibit natural behavior, Hain said.
 In fact, this freedom is built right into the organic standards.
 While Organic Valley is dedicated to ensuring all five freedoms are exhibited by animals on the farm, one thing that sets our farms apart is our focus on natural behaviors.
 For our animals, that means lots of time outside where they can roam, graze, forage, scratch, wallow, and all the other instinctual animal things that animals like to do–that they were literally born to do.
 Because we believe an animal is happiest when they live how nature intended.

 Now, when we say lots of time outside, we mean it.
 Organic Valley cows spend more time outdoors than the majority of dairy cows in the U.S., and 50% more time than organic standards require.
 That means they spend more of their lives in the fresh air and wide open pastures feasting on a natural diet of organic grass.
 And if you ask our farmers, that makes for some really happy cows.
 In fact, if you visit one of our farms when cows are let out on pasture in the springtime, you will literally see them jump for joy.
 You can also see it here.
 If you’re having a bad day, just watching this will fill you with udder joy (sorry, couldn’t resist the pun).